The Swingin’ South

 It’s going down, I’m yelling TIMBRE!

-As proof that the south is the most happening, I present you evidence: [email protected] Substation, [email protected] Arts House and [email protected] are all in the south.
+As proof that the south is the most happening, I present you evidence: Timbre@The Substation, Timbre@The Arts House and Timbre@Gillman are all in the south.
 When I was still a young teenager, I used to long for the days when I would be legal to attend all the live music performances, especially those by local bands.

 20. Watch art-house films at The Projector